agntcy/workflow-srv/examples/email_reviewer_agentless/README.md

-# Email Reviewer (LlamaIndex)
+# Email Reviewer (Agentless)

-A simple agent written in LlamaIndex (using a `Workflow`) in charge of reviewing and correcting an email
+A simple agent written using Agentless platform provided by the server.

 ## Agent Input
 - `email`: (str) Email to review